libai8723/front-end-dev-notes-bignerdbook/_posts/2018-10-05-Configuring Dojo with dojoConfig.md

 1. has() used for feature detection.
 Actually i do not know what is feature detection.so i add this to the list.
 2. Debug/Firebug Lite.
 3. Loader Configuration: see the topic 10 below.
     1. baseUrl:The base URL prepended to a module identifier when converting it to a path or URL
     2. packages: An array of objects which provide the package name and location
     3. map: which i do not understand. @todo
     4. cacheBust: If true, appends the time as a querystring to each module URL to avoid module caching
     5. By using the packages configuration, we've made all references to demo/* point to our local directory other than the CDN.

-## 5. Locale and internationalization Exmaple:
+### 5. Locale and internationalization Exmaple

 here is the code: